matthewrossi/seapp/app/README.md

 - `security_context` is the security context used to label the resource.

-The admissible entries are those confined to the app dedicated directory and using types defined by the app policy module, with the exception of `app_data_file`.
+The admissible entries are those confined to the app dedicated directory and using types defined by the app policy module with the exception of `app_data_file` (which is allowed, besides being a system type, as it is the default type for app internal data).
 Due to the regexp support, a path may suit more entries, in which case the most specific one is used.